crystal-lang-tools/scry/README.md

 ## Installation

-Scry will be distrubted as part of the [Crystal Language](https://github.com/faustinoaq/vscode-crystal-lang/tree/support-scry) extension for VSCode.
+Scry will be distrubuted as part of the [Crystal Language](https://github.com/faustinoaq/vscode-crystal-lang/tree/support-scry) extension for VSCode.

 ## Development && Roadmap